South Luzon Expressway: Expansion and rehabilitation

-The expressway became connected with STAR Tollway when construction works of Toll Road 3 project reached Santo Tomas Exit in 2009, making the exit the southern terminus of the expressway since then.
-The new Calamba Toll Plaza A and B and Ayala Greenfield Estate toll plazas were also commissioned in the same year.
-Toll Road 3, also known as the SLEX-STAR Tollway link, was then inaugurated on June 15, 2010, by President Gloria Macapagal Arroyo and opened to the public six months later on December 15, 2010, during the administration of her successor Benigno Aquino III, with the name Alabang–Calamba–Santo Tomas Expressway (ACTEX).

 MTD relinquished its stake in operating and maintaining SLEX to San Miguel Corporation (SMC) in January 2012.
 To decongest traffic, the SLEX Elevated Extension, originally known as Skyway Extension project, was constructed along the shoulder of the expressway in Muntinlupa from 2019 to 2021 and has connected the expressway's segment south of the Alabang Viaduct to Skyway Stage 2.

 In December 2022, the implementation of the Seamless Southern Tollways project began on SLEX to simplify the toll collection process to a single payment upon exit.
 Additional toll plazas were built at interchanges from Canlubang to Santo Tomas, while the Calamba and Ayala Greenfield Estates toll plazas were eventually demolished in 2024.
 In 2023, an expansion project began to widen the expressway's segment south of the SLEX Elevated Extension ramps to six (2x6) lanes per direction, necessitating the felling of 8,766 trees along the route.
 The project also involves the expansion of 20 bridges along SLEX, with completion targeted for mid-2025.
 It is expected to be complete by June 2025.
 In addition, the Ayala Greenfield Interchange in Calamba broke ground on October 14, 2024.